vlayer-xyz/vlayer/book/src/appendix/architecture/time_travel_teleport.md

 The struct is [created](https://github.com/vlayer-xyz/vlayer/blob/main/rust/services/call/guest/src/guest.rs#L59) inside the `guest::main` function.
 Since the guest itself **cannot independently prove the validity of these assumptions**, they must be verified externally.

 To achieve this, `CallAssumptions` is included in the [`GuestOutput`](https://github.com/vlayer-xyz/vlayer/blob/main/rust/services/call/engine/src/io.rs#L107) and subsequently verified **on-chain** using the `Verifier` contract, specifically through the [`_verifyExecutionEnv`](https://github.com/vlayer-xyz/vlayer/blob/main/contracts/vlayer/src/proof_verifier/ProofVerifierBase.sol#L42).
-This verification step ensures that the proof aligns with a valid blockchain state.
+This verification ensures that the proof aligns with a valid blockchain state.

 ### Validation Steps in `_verifyExecutionEnv`